MG Software.

 Frequently asked questions

-We work with this daily
+We work with this every day

-The same expertise you're reading about, we put to work for clients.
+The same expertise you are reading about, we put to work for clients across Europe.

-Discover what we can do
+See what we do

 Related articles

-SaaS delivers software through the cloud on a subscription basis: no installations, automatic updates, and access from any device for your entire team.
+SaaS (Software as a Service) delivers applications through the cloud on a subscription basis.
+No installations, automatic updates, elastic scalability, and secure access from any device make it the dominant software delivery model for modern organizations.

-What is Self-Hosting? - Definition & Meaning
+What is Digital Transformation? - Explanation & Meaning

 AWS vs Azure: Which Cloud Platform Should You Choose?